temurnv/rsschol-cv/README.md

 # rsschol-cv
-This is a basic CV page made by using HTML, CSS, and JS
+This is a basic CV page made by me, using HTML, CSS, and JS